Christence Kruckow: Legacy

 Christence Kruckow donated 1.000 daler in her will to scholarship for poor students, which came to be known as the Legatum Decollatæ Virginis ('The Legacy of the Decapitated Virgin'), which was functioning until the 20th century.

+In popular culture

+Olga Ravn's 2023 novel The Wax Child tells Kruckow's story from the point of view of a long-buried wax doll created by Kruckow.